-But not everyone mourns in a traditional sense.
-Many families opt for a less formal funeral service calling it a ‘celebration of life’ service.
+Many families opt for a less formal service and choose to call it a ‘celebration of life’ instead.
 On these occasions adding a hint of color is acceptable.
-Some families will even request funeral attendees wear a specific color to honor their departed loved one.
+Some families will even request service attendees wear a specific color to honor their departed loved one.

-When there is no funeral dress code stipulated, etiquette experts agree that wearing subdued tones like black, grey or navy is the safest choice.
-The point is your funeral wear should express mourning and show respect to the departed’s family.
+When there is no dress code stipulated, etiquette experts agree that wearing subdued tones like black, grey or navy is the safest choice.
+The point is your clothing choices express mourning and show respect to the newly departed and their family.
 Wearing look-at-me colors and clothing risks conveying a message of disrespect.

 Just as look-at-me colors and clothing are out, activewear is definitely not acceptable funeral attire either.
 Etiquette experts also rule out low-cut dresses, super short skirts, and spaghetti straps.
 Some even add shiny metal fabrics to that list.